NEXTSLIM/NEXTSLIM/README.md

 ## ▌ABOUT MYSELF: https://nextslim.github.io/RenzOnly/

-I am curious for all technology.
+I am curious about all technology.
 I love learning the new trends and I am passionate to work with data.

 Experience working with large data sets and has the skill set to support detailed and efficient analyses.